kaizhu256/battletech-mod-cheat/README.md

     // (roguetech-compatible)
     "cheat_contractreputationloss_low": "1",

-    // cheat - all mechparts available for salvage
+    // cheat - salvage full-mech from one mech-part
     // (roguetech-compatible)
-    "cheat_salvagemechparts_all": "1",
+    "cheat_salvagefullmech_on": "1",

     // cheat - 300 salvage in contracts
     // (roguetech-compatible)